Falicon/bearded-wookie/README.md

 There are a lot of options available when defining a friendly, but the important ones are of course the x, y, z coordinates (they define where the friendly starts on the map), the type (fixed or roaming), and conversation.

 When a players says something to a friendly (via the 'say' command) a regular expression is used to try and matach against the keys of the converastion variable.
-If not matches are found, then the 'default' conversation is said back to the player.
+If no matches are found, then the 'default' conversation is said back to the player.

 Friendlies can also have puzzles associated to them.
 In this example, when a player issues the command of "pray to old man" the puzzle would be solved and they would be given a poison sword.